Cheriton Fitzpaine

 Cheriton Fitzpaine is a village in Devon, England, located 4 miles (7 km) north-east of Crediton.
 The population of the parish in the 2011 Census was 556.

 The village is noted for its historic buildings, including the old Primary School, the longest thatched house in England.
 Cheriton Fitzpaine is a major part of the electoral ward Way, with a 2011 population of 1,603.

+History

+The settlement's two part name is derived from the Old English phrase Cheriton, cirice+tun, which means "village with a church".
+The Fitzpaine part comes from the Fitzpayn family, who were prominent landholders in the parish in the 13th century.

 Local amenities

 Cheriton Fitzpaine has two pubs: The Half Moon Inn, and The Ring of Bells, which have been serving the village for more than 150 years, and are mentioned in the directories of Kelly 1893 and Whites of 1850.

 Jacks Acre is a large field maintained by the parish council, open to public use for leisure activities, such as the annual Wassail and sports activities.
 The parish council also maintains an under-elevens playground, situated just off the main street.

+Cheriton Fitzpaine Community Shop, run largely by volunteers, is the only shop in the village.

 Thorne's Farm Shop is a local farm shop placed on the outskirts, which serves local produce and a cafe.

+Cheriton Fitzpaine Parish Hall is used by a number of local groups to host activities and events.